Financing of Pensions

 Assets and cash flows

 The cash flows tables present the financing system of the earnings-related pension scheme from 2007.
-Tables consist figures of pension assets, insurance contributions, insurance contributions of the unemployment insurance fund, transfers, state shares, compensations paid, overall operating costs and investments returns.
+Tables consist figures of pension assets, insurance contributions, contributions of the Employment fund, transfers, state shares, paid claims, overall operating costs and investments returns.
 More detailed cash flow table of the Employees Pensions Act and Seafarer’s Pension Act (henceforth TyEL and MEL) schemes are shown.

 Financial statements figures